 Days5-8: Drive to Kanha National Park

-After a final game drive it's a four hour drive from Pench to Kanha, where you'll stay for 4 nights.
-Over the next couple of days you'll have game drives into Kanha National Park to seek Bengal tiger and other wildlife.
-You return to the camp for lunch before heading back to the park for another game drive in the afternoon.
+After a final safari, it's a five hour drive from Pench to Kanha.
+Over the next few days you'll have vehicle safaris into Kanha National Park to seek Bengal tiger and other wildlife.
+You return to the camp each day for lunch, before heading back to the park for another safari in the afternoon.

 Where: Madhya Pradesh